 Introduces experimental design and inference in the field of psychological research.
 Teaches the experimental method and its application to recent problems in psychological research.
 Discusses research-related ethics and the feasibility of different research designs.

-Prerequisite(s): PSY 101 (Introduction to Psychology) Prerequisite(s) or Corequisite(s): STA 201 (Introduction to Statistics)
+Prerequisite(s) or Corequisite(s): STA 201 (Introduction to Statistics)